Scribery/tlog/README.md

 Fedora and RHEL (and some other distros) use an approach for configuring system locale, where the login shell is responsible for reading the locale configuration from a file (`/etc/locale.conf`) itself, instead of receiving it through the environment variables as most programs do.
+Since `su` clears environment when asked for imitation of a login shell (`su -', or `su -l'), the shell can only retrieve locale configuration from that file, in that case, on these distros.

-Since `tlog-rec-session` is not an actual shell and cannot read that file itself, it will fail determining the terminal character encoding and abort, when started as a login shell on such distros.
+Because `tlog-rec-session` is not an actual shell and cannot read `/etc/locale.conf` file itself, it will use libc routines to read the environment, which will fall back to `ANSI_X3.4-1968` (ASCII) in these cases.
+Since nowadays pure ASCII is rarely used, `tlog-rec-session` assumes that locale environment was lost, assumes the actual encoding is UTF-8, and prints a warning.

 To work that around, you can implement the approach Debian and derived distros use.
 I.e. use PAM's pam_env.so module to read and set the locale environment